 She says, “From my perspective, although the old fella and I are living on a shoestring to avoid eating into our savings, I’m much more fulfilled and enjoying life!
 I think I’ve found the recipe for a happy life, if not a wealthy one…”

 Can you relate to Kim’s story?
 Or do you have a story of your own that you’d like to share?
-We’d love to hear from you at [email protected].
+We’d love to hear from you!
+Join the conversation on the Rest Less community forum or leave a comment below.